layilin/SP23-33852/_texts/sc-page040.md

 - Him their lov'd master, their protector, own'd.
 - Yet, from that paradise, to Indian wilds,

----

 > VER.
 572. *yellow deaths*\] The yellow fever, to which Europeans of a sanguine habit of body, and who exceed in drinking or exercise, are liable on their arrival in the West Indies.
 The French call it *Maladie de Siame*, or more properly, *La Fievre des Matelots*.
-Those who have lived any time in the islands are no more subject to this disease than the Creoles, whence, however, some physicians have too hastily concluded, that it was of foreign extraction.
+Those who have lived any time in the islands are no more subject to this disease than the Creoles,[^f40n3] whence, however, some physicians have too hastily concluded, that it was of foreign extraction.

+[^f40n1]: Yellow fever, a disease transmitted by the *Aedes aegypti* mosquito, occurs mostly in tropical climates and is characterized by jaundice, fever, nausea or vomiting, and aches.
+This urban disease was extremely deadly to newcomers from Europe.

+[^f40n2]: Grainger continues the next few pages describing Montano, a fictional planter whom he lauds for treating his slaves humanely.
+It should be noted that this behavior, though presented as virtuous, is justified on economic grounds.

+[^f40n3]: In the eighteenth century, the term creole was used to refer to individuals born in the Americas, regardless of ancestry.

 ---